 For those of you who are not deterred by a more ambitious journey, how about heading to the beaches of Goa for beautiful beaches and culture by the ton?
 India is definitely one to have on that bucket list, and October is the perfect time to soak up the sunshine with a side order of to-die-for local food.

 Not got time for more than a quick trip away?
-Our Honeycombers’ girls recently took a weekend vacay to Macao, where they assure us a family will love the history, culture and adventure activities (bungee jumping, people!), almost as much as they will love the egg tarts!
+Our Honeycombers’ girls took a weekend vacay to Macao, and assure us a family will love the history, culture and adventure activities (bungee jumping, people!), almost as much as they will love the egg tarts!

 November: Hong Kong or Langkawi

 Local schools break for year end in mid-November, so why not treat yourselves to a magical pre-Christmas trip to Disneyland Hong Kong?
 Temps hover around the 19-24 degrees mark in November: perfect for wandering around theme parks without ending up in a sweaty mess!
 We’ve got more tips for your Hong Kong family holiday in our guide to HK with kids (and a guide to ditching the kids and popping off for a solo Hong Kong getaway for some serious mum time out)

 If luxe hotels, dazzling beaches and delicious local food (beef rendang: mmmm) are more your bag, then think about popping over to Langkawi for a sunny holiday set around the beach and pool.
 Cocktails at sunset while the small people are in a decent kids’ club?
 Yes, please!